 - Would like to know the public benefit to City as a whole - Concerned about impacts on those who are disabled.
-Ensure no American Disability Act violations - How does this align with the City's Sustainability Master Plan? - Concerned about traffic incidents at blind driveways - Would Police Department resources be disproportionately used on policing APDDs? - Privacy concerns over video recording and who has access to this information - How are we defining if the program is "bad?"
+Ensure no American Disability Act violations - How does this align with the City's Sustainability Master Plan? - Concerned about traffic incidents at blind driveways - Would Police Department resources be disproportionately used on policing APDDs? - Privacy concerns over video recording and who has access to this information - How are we defining if the program is bad?
 What rate of incidents would be good/bad?

-NEXT STEPS:
+NEXT STEPS

-City staff is working with Amazon to obtain more information on APDDs and their dispensers and will continue public outreach to gain more community input on this new technology.
-Staff is providing a briefing to the City Council on May 3, 2022.
+City staff is working with Amazon in obtaining more information on APDDs and their dispensers and will continue public outreach to gain more community input on this new technology.
+Staff is providing a briefing to City Council on May 3, 2022 followed by a Public Hearing on May 26[,] 2022.